On the analysis of spectral deferred corrections for differential-algebraic equations of index one: Spectral deferred corrections for differential-algebraic equations

 Thus, the local error in $\bm{z}$ depends on the local error in $\bm{y}$.
-For the local error in $\bm{y}$ taking the difference of the evaluated Picard integral equation at $t = \tau_1$ in \prettyref{eq:constrained_picard_integral} and the first equation in \prettyref{eq:constrained_sdc} for $k = 1$ leads to
+We now determine the local error in $\bm{y}$.
+Taking the difference of the evaluated Picard integral equation \prettyref{eq:constrained_picard_integral} at $t = \tau_1$ and equation \prettyref{eq:sdc_c_eq1} for $k = 1$ leads to